 When most of us think about McDonald’s, “healthy” isn’t really the first thing that comes to mind.

 Of course, how healthy or unhealthy you consider the menu to be is going to be totally dependent on your own goals and preferences.

 If you are eating a high-, you’ll be disappointed by the options at McDonald’s.
 But that doesn’t mean that you can’t still get a quality meal at McDonald’s! diet and are hoping for some kind of

 If a low-carb or keto diet is more your style, the traditional menu won’t have many options for you, but you can check out this guide from Joe Duff for some great keto-friendly options.

 One thing that is worth noting is that at the time of writing this, McDonald’s is not offering any salads.
 This isn’t totally uncommon for (Five Guys doesn’t offer any salads), but it does seem that the vast majority of fast-food restaurants are now offering salad to accommodate people who are wanting to eat healthier.

 At one point, McDonald’s did offer a handful of different salads, such as the or , but we are waiting to see if they make a comeback.

-Note: if specific things such as sodium, sugar, trans fat, or saturated fat are a concern for you, please check out the McDonald’s website for more specific nutrition facts.
+Note: if specific things such as mg of sodium, total sugar, grams of fiber, trans fat, or saturated fat are a concern for you, please check out the McDonald’s website for more specific nutrition facts.